wagnerjfr/yugabytedb-5-nodes-cluster-docker-sample/README.md

 ```

 ### 4. Create the YB-TServers
-We are going to use "yb-master" binary and its flags to configure the YB-TServer server in 5 containers [[ref.](https://docs.yugabyte.com/latest/reference/configuration/yb-tserver/)].
+We are going to use **"yb-tserver"** binary and its flags to configure the YB-TServer server in 5 containers [[ref.](https://docs.yugabyte.com/latest/reference/configuration/yb-tserver/)].
 ```
 for N in 1 2 3 4 5
 do docker run -d --name yb-tserver-n$N --net=universe --hostname=yb-tserver-n$N -p900$N:9000 -p543$N:5433 -p904$N:9042 \